brownplt/iticse-in-flow-2014/in-flow-assignments/clarke/asgn-1.md

 ## Peer Review

-_At each intermediate stage, what will peer-review do?_
 At peer review stage, students will perform a manual inspection of the code and specification to check for readability and (perceived) correctness.